Computer Science Department, University of Chicago

 Our group (with the help of our collaborators) attempts understanding the loss of agency when using haptic devices capable of actuating the user's body involuntarily.
 We asked ourselves the question: how does a user feel when one is moved by an external force, such when you are using an exoskeleton or electrical muscle stimulation?

-To answer this we turned to two core questions: (1) can haptic systems actuate us to provide a significant faster reaction time without always entirely compromising our sense of agency?
+We try to answer the following questions: (1) can haptic systems actuate us to provide a significant faster reaction time without always entirely compromising our sense of agency?
 (CHI'19); (2) How does our brain integrate haptic feedback when moved by an external force such as EMS?
-(Cortex'19 and CHI'19).
+(Cortex'19 and CHI'19); (3) do these systems speed us up permanentely or just when I am wearing the device?
+(CHI'21); (4) are there optimal ways to learn from this speed up so as to preserve the speedup even when I remove the device?
+(CHI'21); and, (5) what happens to agency when choice is involved?
+(TOCHI'21).

 The impact of haptic devices (especially EMS) in the sense of agency